Cosmetic Microbiome Studies

 Modulate behavior of skin microbes

-Quorum Quenching Analysis can become a valuable tool in laboratory cosmetic testing services to aid in enhancing the skin microbiome through cosmetic formulas.
+Quorum Quenching Analysis can become a valuable tool in laboratory cosmetic testing services to shift the microbial balance in favor of skin beneficial properties!

 Our skin, home to a diverse array of microorganisms, plays important roles in skin health maintenance and protection against pathogens.
 These microorganisms, collectively known as skin microbiome, are essential to skin health.
 Quorum sensing has been shown to play a catalytic role in the behavior of the skin microbes as it is used to coordinate the production of biofilms on the skin surface.